 Following the volume reconciliation, we carry out the cost reconciliation .
 This reconciles the difference between electricity tariffs billed against the actual cost.
-Whilst the majority of tariffs are locked, delivery tariffs tend to vary with demand, particularly at peak times.
-The cost reconciliation confirms that the entire cost is accounted for all RUs, except charter services, which are excluded from the cost reconciliation because the administrative costs of including them would be disproportionately high..
+The cost reconciliation confirms that the entire cost is accounted for all RUs, except charter services, which are excluded from the cost reconciliation because the administrative costs of including them would be disproportionately high.

-We can also now accommodate trains on our network that have more than one form of traction.
+We can also accommodate trains on our network that have more than one form of traction.
 These trains are referred to as bimodal trains.
 Bimodal trains can, for example, use diesel power when there is a section of our infrastructure that is not electrified and electric power where the infrastructure is electrified.

-Modelled bimodal trains will be deemed, for billing purposes, to be using traction electricity whenever they are electrified infrastructure that they are capable of drawing power from (e.g. an AC/diesel unit on AC infrastructure will be deemed, for billing purposes to be using AC power).
-This is because it is not possible to know whether these trains are using traction electricity.
+Modelled bimodal trains will be deemed, for billing purposes, to be using traction electricity whenever they are on electrified infrastructure that they are capable of drawing power from (e.g. an AC/diesel unit on AC infrastructure will be deemed, for billing purposes to be using AC power).
+This is because it is not possible to know whether these trains are using traction electricity or not.
+These trains are not deemed to be using traction electricity when they are operating on non-electrified infrastructure.

 Metered bimodal trains will be charged for traction electricity according to readings taken from the meters on-board the train.
-Additional data

-('Traction Electricity Usage Occurrence Data') is required in order to confirm when the train is using diesel.
+Additional data ('Traction Electricity Usage Occurrence Data') is required in order to confirm when the train is using diesel.